KYLChiu/sporkfish/README.md

 ### Lichess

 Check out the bot on lichess [here](https://lichess.org/@/Sporkfish)!
-It currently plays at approximately **1400** lichess rating (a beginner/intermediate club player).
 To set up your own bot, follow the instructions at [lichess-bot](https://github.com/lichess-bot-devs/lichess-bot) API.
 The executable can be created using [PyInstaller](https://pypi.org/project/pyinstaller/):

 ```
 pip install -r requirements.txt